-One of the most – if not the most – sought-after Cartier bracelet style is held together by two little screws that, when tightened, lock the precious metal bangle on to the wearer’s wrist.
+One of the most – if not the most – readily sought-after Cartier bracelet style is held together by two little screws that, when tightened, lock the precious metal bangle on to the wearer’s wrist.
 According to Cartier, this gilded bit of bondage, which was first created back in 1969, is meant “to sanctify inseparable love.”
 Practically speaking, given the price tags associated with these designs, those start at $4,500 and go up from there, the 175-year old French jewelry-maker’s Love Bracelets also “signify high incomes,” as AdWeek aptly put it in an effort to characterize the 1970s status symbol-turned-pricey ”millennial must-have.”

-When the Love bracelet was first released by Cartier in 1969, the creation of Italian-born American jewelry designer Aldo Cipullo, it swiftly became something of a intriguing purchase for well-to-do consumers, helped, of course, by powerful celebrity endorsements, such as those of couples like Elizabeth Taylor and Richard Burton, and Sophia Loren and Carlo Ponti.”
+When the Love bracelet was first released by Cartier in 1969, the creation of Italian-born American jewelry designer Aldo Cipullo, it swiftly became something of an intriguing purchase for well-to-do consumers, helped, of course, by powerful celebrity endorsements, such as those of couples like Elizabeth Taylor and Richard Burton, and Sophia Loren and Carlo Ponti.”
 When Revlon executive Frank Shields – father to actress Brooke Shields’ – exchanged Love bracelets with his second wife Diana Lippert instead of rings in 1970, the shift in jewelry gave rise to the question in the media, ‘Will the Love bracelet replace the wedding band?,'” the Adventurine recalls.
 “Even the Duke and Duchess of Windsor exchanged Love bracelets in the seventies.”

 As for, the bracelet, itself, with its two unique C-shaped halves that unhinge to clasp together before being screwed on with the miniature screwdriver included with each bracelet, it still functions in exactly the same manner, and in recent years, that very design has enjoyed a mainstream resurgence of sorts, thanks, at least in part, to a new batch of high profile and highly influential wearers.
 In place of Elizabeth Taylor and Sophia Loren are Kylie Jenner and Rihanna.

 Love and Legal Protections